vigneshwaran-v/distributed_systems/DHT_CHORD/README.md

-This is a simple Distributed Hash Table based on CHORD protocol.
+This is a simple Distributed Hash Table designed based on CHORD protocol.